AMPW-german/G-Effects-Reaffected/README.md

 # G-Effects mod for Kerbal Space Program

-Supported KSP version: 1.12.x <br/>
+Supported KSP version: 1.12.5 <br/>
-This was only tested on KSP 1.12.5 partially with other mods.<br/>
-It should work with other versions and mods but there is NO guarantee that it will work.
+It is likely that KSP >= 1.8 will work but there is NO guarantee.<br/>
+This mod might be incompatible with other mods that change how Kerbals are affected by g-forces because it replaces the default system with a custom one.<br/>
+It is recommended to enable g force limits on kerbals (via advanced difficulty settings) to see how far kerbals are away from G-LOC, but currently this setting is ignored by this mod.

 The work was originally started by russnash37 who gave a permission to Ser (SerTheGreat) to take over and extend [his project](https://forum.kerbalspaceprogram.com/topic/95579-plugin-090-wip-g-force-v004-alpha-experience-the-effects-of-g-forces-on-your-kerbals).<br/>
 Ser has maintained the project until [KSP 1.3](https://forum.kerbalspaceprogram.com/topic/113341-130-122-g-effects-blackouts-redouts-g-locs-v042-2017-jun-25/).<br/>